 FIELD TEST PROCTOR ELIGIBILITY

-To apply as a field test proctor, the candidate must email Referees@usquidditch.org to express interest before meeting with a member of the Referee Team for an interview and instruction on the process.
+At the beginning of each season, returning proctors must email firstname.lastname@example.org to express interest before meeting with a member of the Referee Team for an interview and instruction on the process.
 USQ Referee Team reserves the right to approve proctors who are not Head Referee Certified on a case by case basis.

-In order to proctor at a USQ official event, the proctor must be a fully certified head referee for the current season, including passing a field test, to test a new Head Referee Candidate.
+In order to proctor a USQ official game, the proctor must be a fully certified head referee for the current season, including passing a field test, to test a new Head Referee Candidate.
 Proctor candidates who are not certified Head Referees may be accepted on a case by case basis.

 FIELD TEST PROCESS